narrowspark/automatic/README.md

 ------------

 Narrowspark Automatic adds a parallel downloader with the feature to skip old dependencies tags for a download boost.

-The Automatic legacy tags manager has a default tag skip, for all `symfony` versions older then `>=4.1`.

 With the below example you can see how to add a skip tag to Narrowspark Automatic, with this it will skip all tags of `cakephp` that are older then `3.5`.